 The trail does get a little better, like below, then it drops down to just by the river.
 It looked like it could be quite swampy in rainy conditions.

-At 17.62 kilometers into day two on the Camino Sanabrés from Santa Marta de Tera to Rionegro del Puente, you come to this crazy steep, final climb up and out of the path.
-It is actually an embankment, up to an unnamed, paved road where the shortcut ends after only a bit more than one kilometer through the brush.
+At around 16.9 kilometers into day two on the Camino Sanabrés from Santa Marta de Tera to Rionegro del Puente, you come to this crazy steep, final climb up and out of the path.
+It is actually an embankment, up to an unnamed, paved road where the shortcut ends after only a bit less than one kilometer through the brush.

 Once you get above the embankment, go left onto the paved road shown below.
 You can clearly see views of the dam along the road.